rhubarbgroup/email-address-encoder/readme.txt

 = 1.0.6 =

-Added a shortcode to easily encode phone number or similar sensitive information.
+Added a shortcode to easily encode phone numbers or similar sensitive information.

 = 1.0.5 =